 Types of Cladding

 There are several types of cladding that have good fire resistance including brick, planks or weatherboards made from fibre cement, steel, aluminium and reconstituted timber products.
+If you’re thinking of buying some cladding, try a new age material like coloured cladding.
+It will help protect against weather also provide insulation for the bottom layer of material.

 However, the contentious ACP cladding on Grenfell Toweriii and the Lacrosse apartment building was ACP cladded with a highly flammable polyethylene (PE) core which allowed the fire to spread quickly and disastrously.